YottaDB/YDBDoc/ProgGuide/ioproc.rst

 In UTF-8 mode and SOC, the WIDTH deviceparameter is in units of Unicode code points and is used with $X to control truncation and wrapping for output and maintenance of $X and $Y for input.

-In M mode if WIDTH is set to 0, YottaDB/GT.M uses the default WIDTH of the TRM and SOC devices.
+In M mode if WIDTH is set to 0, YottaDB uses the default WIDTH of the TRM and SOC devices.
 USE x:WIDTH=0 is equivalent to USE x:(WIDTH=<device-default>:NOWRAP.
 For SOC, SD and FIFO devices in M mode, the device default is the RECORDSIZE.

-YottaDB/GT.M format control characters, FILTER, and the device WIDTH and WRAP also have an effect on $X.
+YottaDB format control characters, FILTER, and the device WIDTH and WRAP also have an effect on $X.

 In UTF-8 mode and SOC output, the WIDTH deviceparameter specifies the number of characters in Unicode.